Mata Hari: Early life

-Margaretha Geertruida Zelle was born 7 August 1876 in Leeuwarden, Netherlands.
-She was the eldest of four children to Antje van der Meulen (1842–1891) and her husband, Adam Zelle (1840–1910).
-She had three younger brothers; Johannes Hendriks, Arie Anne, and Cornelis Coenraad.
+Margaretha Geertruida Zelle was born on 7 August 1876 in Leeuwarden, a town in the north of the Netherlands, to Antje van der Meulen (1842–1891) and her husband, Adam Zelle (1840–1910).
+She had three younger brothers: Johannes Hendriks, Arie Anne, and Cornelis Coenraad.
 She was affectionately called "M'greet" by her family.
-Despite traditional assertions that Mata Hari was partly of Jewish, Malaysian, or Javanese, i.e., Indonesian descent, scholars conclude she had no Jewish or Asian ancestry, and both of her parents were Dutch.
-Her father owned a hat shop, made investments in the oil industry, and became affluent enough to give Margaretha and her siblings a lavish early childhood that included exclusive schools until the age of 13.
+Despite traditional assertions that Mata Hari was partly of Jewish, Malay, or Javanese, i.e., Indonesian, descent, scholars conclude she had no Jewish or Indonesian ancestry, and both of her parents were Dutch.
+Her father owned a hat factory and shop, made investments in the oil industry, and became affluent enough to give Margaretha and her siblings a lavish early childhood that included exclusive schools until the age of 13.

 Soon after Margaretha's father went bankrupt in 1889, her parents divorced, and her mother died in 1891.
 Her father remarried in Amsterdam on 9 February 1893 to Susanna Catharina ten Hoove (1844–1913).
 The family fell apart, and Margaretha was sent to live with her godfather, Mr. Visser, in Sneek.
-Subsequently, she studied to be a kindergarten teacher in Leiden, but when the headmaster began to flirt with her conspicuously, she was removed from the institution by her godfather.
+She studied to be a kindergarten teacher in Leiden, but when the headmaster began to flirt with her conspicuously, she was removed from the institution by her godfather.
 A few months later, she fled to her uncle's home in The Hague.